AJ2O/aws-whitepapers-summary/running-containerized-microservices.md

   - Several observer service can respond and work in parallel to a single event produced by another service

 # Decentralized Governance

+With **decentralized governance**, each team can use its expertise to select the best tools to develop and manage their associated service.

+Different services solve different problems, so teams can use the best tools that address their specific problem.
+This means that two teams can use two different types of databases, or even two different coding languages for their service.
+This feature doesn't necessitate using different solutions for different teams, but it at least presents the option.

+### Relevant Twelve-Factors
+- **Dependencies**
+  - Teams can choose their own dependencies, so dependencies should be isolated
+- **Build, release, run**
+  - Teams can use different build processes, but releasing and running the code should still be seamless
+- **Backing services**
+  - Services can be refactored or developed in different ways, as long as they obey an external contract for communication with other services

+# Decentralized Data Management

 # Infrastructure Automation